11:30 AM to 01:16 PM

-Aadi Amavasya is the new Moon Day that falls in the Tamil month of Aadi (Jul – Aug).
-Aadi Amavasya is one among the three most powerful new Moon days to offer Tarpanam (ancestral ritual) to honor your ancestors and receive their eternal blessings. .
+Aadi Amavasya is the Amavasya (New Moon Day) that falls in the Tamil month of Aadi (mid-Jul to mid-Aug).
+Aadi Amavasya is one of the three most powerful New Moon days to offer Tarpanam (ancestral rituals) to honor your ancestors and receive their eternal blessings.

-The month of Aadi is considered highly auspicious, when divine forces bless the Earth with grace and answer your prayers.
-Offering Tarpanam (ancestral ritual) for your ancestors on Aadi Amavasya helps their souls attain Moksha (salvation) and also confers their blessings upon you. .
+The month of Aadi is considered highly auspicious when divine forces bless the earth with grace and answer your prayers.
+Offering Tarpanam rituals for your ancestors on Aadi Amavasya can help their souls attain Moksha (salvation), who in turn confer their blessings upon you.

-It is believed that on Aadi Amavasya, spirits are more willing to accept your offerings and are satiated when their successors perform tarpanam rituals for them.
-Also every year during the month of Aadi, the Sun moves towards the South which is called ‘Dakshinayanam’ (Dhakshin means south and ayana means travel).
-Since this is the first new Moon day of the period, it is regarded as the more powerful day for performing Tarpanam (ancestral ritual) to your ancestors.
+It is believed that on Aadi Amavasya, spirits are more willing to accept the offerings and are satisfied when their successors perform Tarpanam rituals for them.
+In addition, every year during the month of Aadi, the Sun starts its movement towards the South, which is called ‘Dakshinayana’ (Dakshin means south, and Ayana means travel).
+Since this is the first New Moon day during this period, it is regarded as the more powerful day for performing Tarpanam rituals to your ancestors.

-According to the great Hindu epic Mahabharata, every human soul is indebted to the Trinity – Brahma, Vishnu and Shiva with three important debts.
-‘Pitru Rin’ (debt to ancestors) is one among them, which is offered to Lord Brahma.
-This debt can be cleared by performing Tarpanam (ancestral ritual) by the children to their ancestors.
+According to the great Hindu epic Mahabharata, every human soul is indebted to the Trinity Lords – Brahma, Vishnu and Shiva with three important debts.
+‘Pitru Rin’ is one among them, which is offered to Lord Brahma and is cleared by performing Tarpanam by the children to their ancestors.

-You can observe complete or partial fasting with a single meal on this day to mark your devotion towards your forefathers.
+You can observe complete or partial Vrat (fasting) with a single meal on this day to mark your devotion towards your ancestors.

-Performing Tarpanam (ancestral ritual) to your ancestors on this day can bestow the following blessings:
+Performing Tarpanam rituals to your ancestors on Aadi Amavasya can bestow the following blessings: